 - Further research and development in all areas of their management that have an impact on welfare.

 Approved by the Board of Directors – December 2018

 (replaces Sport Fishing, January 1999)

 Fish and aquatic invertebrates play diverse roles in our society.
-They are farmed and caught for our consumption; they are used in research, teaching and testing; they are kept as companion animals; they are the focus of many of our conservation efforts; and they provide opportunities for recreation, sport and entertainment.1, 2 Fish in particular are the most heavily used vertebrate animal on Earth: for instance, an estimated 47 billion fish are landed recreationally every year, with a further 157 billion caught commercially.3
+They are farmed and caught for consumption; they are subjects of research, teaching and testing; they are kept as companion animals; they are used in recreation, sport and entertainment; and they are the focus of many conservation efforts.1, 2 Fish in particular are the most heavily used vertebrate animal on Earth: for instance, an estimated 47 billion fish are landed recreationally every year, with a further 157 billion caught commercially.3

 Evidence that fish can feel pain, experience fear and are capable of suffering has been accumulating for decades.
 It has now reached a point where the sentience of fish is acknowledged by scientists around the world.1 Similarly, there is widespread recognition of sentience in cephalopods (e.g., octopuses, squids) within the scientific community.4 It must be noted, however, that some still view sentience in these animals with skepticism.5